Skip to contents

 Tags can be added / removed / changed using set_tags().

 Let us assume we also want to record the outcome: it is currently missing, but can be built from dates of deaths (missing date = survived).
-This can be done by using mutate() on x to create the new variable (remember x is not only a linelist, but also a regular tibble and this compatible with dplyr verbs), and setting up a new tag using set_tags():
+This can be done by using mutate() on x to create the new variable (remember x is not only a linelist, but also a regular tibble and this is compatible with dplyr verbs), and setting up a new tag using set_tags():

 x <- x %>%